Bengals Beat: 7 Ways Bengals Can Save Their Season Before It's Too Late - CLNS Media

 The Bengals are already playing with a tinge of desperation this Sunday against a Jets team that just erased a 30-17 hole in the final 100 seconds against the Browns in Cleveland to earn their first win.

-The Bengals not held a lead in 130 minutes of football.
+The Bengals have not held a lead in 130 minutes of football.
 That’s a long, long time, even for really bad teams.
 An early lead against the Jets feels very necessary this week so that the walls don’t close in even further.

 We’re here to help.
 Seven ways the Bengals can shake their 0-2 doldrums: